 Wild Hydrangea Shrub - Hydrangea arborescens

-Wild hydrangea is a fast-growing shrub that thrives in hardiness zones four through nine, and is often treated as a herbaceous perennial in gardens.
+Wild hydrangea is a fast-growing shrub that thrives in hardiness zones four through nine and is often treated as a herbaceous perennial in gardens.
 During spring and summer, this bush creates showy clusters of white or creamy, light green flowers that are rounded and heavy enough to weigh the stems down.
 The leaves are oversized and are medium-light green and smooth.

 Cane breakage is common in regions with snowy winters, but the attractive seed pods are a welcome addition to early winter landscapes.
 If the canes are damaged, cut the damaged areas or whole plant back to ground level.
-Cutting the plant back in autumn also boosts growth and reinvigorates the flowering shrub.
-When the shrub is cut back in autumn, the average height ranges from three to five feet.
+Reducing the plant back in autumn also boosts growth and reinvigorates the flowering shrub.
+When the bush is cut back in autumn, the average height ranges from three to five feet.

 Wild hydrangea reaches six to eight feet high when allowed to grow without cutting it back.
 The width is approximately the same as the height, creating attractive mounds of blossoming greenery in spring and summer.
-The rounded clusters of flowers attracts a wide range of pollinators, making the shrub an excellent addition to any garden, including rain gardens and butterfly gardens.
+The rounded clusters of flowers attract a wide range of pollinators, making the shrub an excellent addition to any garden, including rain gardens and butterfly gardens.